tvanhuynh/email-builder/README.md

 ## About

 Email Builder is a single-paged web application that allows its users to create and edit emails from pre-made templates.
-Email Builder allow companies with a small email developer staff to efficiently work and connect the bridge between developer and marketer.
-This allows developers to simply create custom templates, which can be used by anyone with access to the file to build an email.
-To use a template on Email Builder, no coding experience is necessary, allowing anyone to easily create an email.
+It builds a bridge in communication between developer and marketer, making the email creation process more efficient and less frustrating.
+This app allows developers to create custom templates that can be used by anyone with local access to the file.
+No coding experience is necessary to use these templates in Email Builder.
+Anyone can easily go from template to final email.
 No sign up or log in necessary.
-Email Builder allows full privacy of information, as all files are locally stored by the user and are never actually uploaded to a server.
+Email Builder allows full privacy of information, as all files are locally stored by the user and are never actually uploaded anywhere.

 ## Docs